-Traditionally, stem cells for regenerative medicine were harvested from bone marrow or fat (adipose) tissue.
-An important note to remember is the fat (adipocytes) and hematopoietic (blood stem cells) do not equal the MSC.
+Traditionally, tissue repair cells for rejuvenating medicine were harvested from bone marrow or fat (adipose) tissue.
+An important note to remember is the fat (adipocytes) and hematopoietic (blood cells) do not equal the MSC.

 MSCs are also known as pericytes which sit atop blood vessels in the tissue.
 Our number of MSCs declines logarithmically as we age so the concentration alone should discourage people over 50 years to not use their own tissue.

 The Cord blood tissue repair cells are harvested at the time of birth and stored cryogenically in a tissue bank for the baby to use if needed for their own use.
 These are not transferrable to other people.